ibm-cloud-docs/cloud-pak-data/getting-started.md

 Confirm that the script completes successfully before you proceed.

+If the cluster administrator does not have privilege to modify the storage or the infrastructure account is not the same as the current account, then manually execute the script by the storage administrator as mentioned in Complete the preinstallation section in https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global

-## Step 4.
+## Step 5.
 Set the deployment values
 {: #set-deploy-values}

 Use the deployment parameters to specify which services are installed when you install {{site.data.keyword.cpd_full_notm}}: